Thermoelectric power factors of defective scandium nitride nanostructures from first principles: Results and discussion

-In Figure~\ref{fig:bands_pure}, we present the calculated electronic band structures of pure ScN represented along high-symmetry lines of the primitive (\textit{p}) face-centered cubic (\textit{fcc}) lattice—containing two atoms per unit cell—and the conventional (\textit{c}) simple cubic (\textit{sc}) lattice—containing eight atoms per cell.
+In Figure~\ref{fig:bands_pure}, we present the calculated electronic band structures of pure ScN represented along high-symmetry lines of the primitive (\textit{p}) face-centered cubic (\textit{fcc}) lattice—containing two atoms per unit cell—and the conventional (\textit{c}) simple cubic (\textit{sc}) lattice—containing eight atoms per cell {\footnote{The electronic band structures of the bulk three-dimensional systems were calculated as described in section \ref{sub:detail}, using an 81×81×81 k-point grid spanning the first Brillouin zone of the primitive cell and a 21×21×21 k-point grid for the simple cubic conventional cell, exploiting space-group symmetries where possible to reduce the computational effort.}}.
 The indirect band gap [\(\Gamma\text{--}X\)]\textsuperscript{\textit{p}} observed in the \textit{fcc} representation appears as a direct gap at the \(\Gamma\) point in the \textit{sc} representation, due to band folding at the \(\Gamma\) point.
 Theoretical literature reports an indirect [\(\Gamma\text{--}X\)]\textsuperscript{\textit{p}} band gap of \( \sim0.9 \)~eV for pure ScN, calculated using quasiparticle corrections \cite{PhysRevB.74.245208,PhysRevB.62.13538}, exact-exchange approach \cite{PhysRevB.63.125119} or hybrid functionals~\cite{PhysRevB.91.045104,PhysRevB.104.075118}.
 These theoretical values are in good agreement with experimental literature~\cite{DISMUKES1972365,Porte_1985,PhysRevB.63.125119}.
 This indirect band gap, however, is not captured by DFT, due to the well-known underestimation of the fundamental gap.
 In either the local density approximation (LDA) or GGA (Figure \ref{fig:bands_pure}), it is predicted to be zero~\cite{AZOUAOUI2021106090}.
 Apart from this known issue, the electronic structure computed using DFT does not exhibit significant topological or analytic variations in the shape of the bands near to the Fermi energy when compared to those obtained using quasiparticle corrections, exact exchange or hybrid functionals \cite{PhysRevB.74.245208,PhysRevB.86.195140}.

 Within our theoretical approach, it is convenient to model NW systems.
 General conclusions, applicable also to larger systems, can be derived from these ScN models.
 One of the effects of nanodimensionality, compared to the bulk system, is the opening of the gap at the \(\Gamma\) point, as shown in Figure~\ref{fig:bands_pure}.